bevyengine/rfcs/rfcs/41-ui-navigation.md

 For the use-case I considered, I think it's a perfect solution.
 It seems to be a very useful solution to less complex use cases too.
 Is it overkill for that?
-I think not, because we don't need to define relations at all, especially for a menu exclusively in the physical plane.
+I think not, because we don't need to define relations at all, especially for a menu without any hierarchy.
 On top of that, I'm not creative enough to imagine more complex use-cases.

 [^1]: See [godot documentation](https://github.com/godotengine/godot-docs/blob/master/tutorials/ui/gui_navigation.rst)